The things that are going on now in the world seem truly horrific.

 This in the sense of space: the sense that it had much virgin space, there was a large area yet to be converted.
 These were spaces in which to attempt new growth and this relates to society and to the way in which one makes one’s way through life, since one does so in some particular fashion.
 Therefore, there is no one "capitalist way."
 For example, earlier one may find success by having any one of a variety of skills; but more recently something has changed: more recently, one makes one's way simply playing money games.
 (Obviously I myself do not think that that is very healthy.)
 Also, these kinds of games have previously always been a topic of derision, which tells you something.
 Nowadays, nobody says anything.
 They act like that is just the way the world works.

-On this subject, millionaires used to be mildly amusing.
-The board game “Monopoly” was invented in their honor, as a commentary on the existence of the millionaires, and the world they helped to create—the reality is that there was wealth to be accumulated.
+was wealth to be accumulated.
 And wealth was accumulated, through capitalistic development, production.
-Today these persons may well be seen as figures of grave concern and possibly (they are) speeding us to world destruction.
+Today these persons may well be seen as figures of grave concern and possibly (they are)

 At fault?
 I would bring your attention back to the single-minded emphasis on unilateral capitalism as if there is one single thing.
-This might be described as an emphasis on "capitalism" as something that worked before, and “ought to” work now, just as well as before!—all one need do is lower taxes.
+This might be described as an emphasis on "capitalism" as something that worked before, and “ought to” work now, just as well as before!——all one need do is lower taxes.
 Now, that is not necessarily true.
 So, I would concede that while capitalism does continue to make profits, "old" and "the new" are different.
 The "modern" is usually a kind of summation or abstraction, whereas the older regime has many specific details, even ornamentation.
 Of course, what is going on is extremely complicated and the truth is that everyone just claims to know.
 We never admit to not-knowing.

 The process is that after the creation of the first new businesses, these businesses often opened up further spaces, and this process has continued (but only up until very recently).
 At some point that will stop working.
 And maybe it already has stopped working.
 The “old” capitalism was still recognizable in the 1950s, although it had at that time an appearance (appearances and rhetoric again) of being a monolith, a gray, hulking sort of thing.
 Or you may mean the capitalism of today, a system that has already grown very much indeed-—and now expresses and manifests a world-owning “globalization” phase.
 We are told this is just another form of capitalism.